relrod/blog/posts/2017-07-03-learning-upright-bass-a-long-term-journey.markdown

 Ohio back in 2004, we didn't take it with us, because I never played it.)

 More recently, I've gotten into bass.
-Another friend, who moved to Germany a few years back, gave me a good deal on a bass that he was unable to take with him.
+Another friend, who moved to Germany a few years back, gave me a good deal on an electric bass that he was unable to take with him.
 This was my foray into the world of bass playing at all.
 I started to teach myself scales and listen closely to Motown and blues basslines to try to emulate the greats like James Jamerson.

 However, as I have grown as a dancer and got to see more and more live swing bands, every time, I had been infatuated by the sound of the upright bass.
 It